clrng: A tool set for parallel random numbergeneration on GPUs in R: Simulating Gaussian Random Fields

-The conceptually simplest way of simulating a GRF is to multiply a vector of independent standard Normals by the Cholesky decomposition of $\Sigma$.
-This is the direct matrix decomposition method. \cite{LiuandLi2019} gives a comprehensive review on seven popular methods for GRF generation, all of these methods other than the matrix decomposition method, involve approximations to the random field and have specific requirements on the type of grid or covariance functions.
-The direct matrix decomposition method is exact, it works for all covariance functions and can generate random fields on arbitrary point locations, and is straightforward to implement.
+\cite{LiuandLi2019} gives a comprehensive review on seven popular methods for GRF generation, all of these methods, except for the matrix decomposition method, involve approximations to the random field and have specific requirements on the type of grid or covariance functions.
+The direct matrix decomposition method is exact, it works for all covariance functions, can generate random fields on arbitrary point locations, and is straightforward to implement.

 The direct method is detailed in Algorithm \ref{algorithm2}.
 It is computationally demanding for two reasons.
 First, evaluating the Bessel function is an iterative procedure that must be done for each of the $n^2/2$ entries of $\Sigma$.
 Second, the time cost of Cholesky decomposition of the covariance matrix is $\mathcal{O}(n^3)$, and is $\mathcal{O}(n^2)$ for the matrix-vector multiplication $L*Z$ \citep{LiuandLi2019}.
 Methods employing approximations gain benefits in computations while sacrificing exactness, we preserve the exactness and also largely reduce the computation burden by utilizing our other \proglang{R} package \pkg{gpuBatchMatrix}. \pkg{gpuBatchMatrix} address this issue since it computes batches of Mat\'ern covariance matrices in parallel, and does Cholesky decomposition and matrix-matrix multiplication in batches in parallel on GPU.